robtweed/node-mdbm/README.md

 ##  Mumps?

-Mumps is a sadly neglected, but extremely versatile, high-performance NoSQL database.
+Mumps is a little-known, but extremely versatile, high-performance NoSQL database technology.
 It stores data in sparse hierarchical array-like structures known as "globals".
 These are extremely flexible: unlike other NoSQL databases that are designed with one particular storage model in mind, the Mumps database is more like a "Swiss Army Knife of databases".
 You can use a Mumps database to store simple key/value pairs, tabular data (cf BigTable, SimpleDB, Cassandra), documents (cf CouchDB, MongoDB) or more complex data such as graphs or DOMs.
 Mumps databases use sophisticated mechanisms for automatically ensuring that the data you require most frequently is cached in memory: you get in-memory key/value store performance with the security and integrity of an on-disk database.

 GT.M is one such implementation of the Mumps database that is available as a Free Open Source version.
 For more information on GT.M, see [http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm](http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm)

-I've developed *node-mbdm* to make it possible for the growing Node.js community to benefit from this amazing database technology.
-The combination of Node.js and Mumps is truly remarkable!
+I've developed *node-mbdm* to make it possible for the growing Node.js community to benefit from this great database technology.
+The combination of Node.js and Mumps is truly remarkable, and I'm hoping node-mdm will result in Mumps becoming much better known.

 OK, enough of the hyperbole! :-)